paradise-jacamar-1600

 Paradise Jacamar

-Appearance: The Paradise Jacamar has a distinctive and colorful appearance.
+Appearance: The Paradise Jacamar has a colorful appearance.
 It has a long, slender bill, a rounded head, and a short tail.
-Its plumage is predominantly vibrant green, with a reddish-brown crown, a white throat, and bright blue patches on the wings and tail.
+Its plumage is vibrant green, with a reddish-brown crown, a white throat, and bright blue patches on the wings and tail.
 The species exhibits sexual dimorphism, with males having longer tail streamers and more vivid colors than females.

 Habitat: The Paradise Jacamar inhabits tropical and subtropical forests, including primary and secondary lowland rainforests, forest edges, and wooded areas with dense vegetation.
 It prefers habitats with tall trees, near rivers, streams, or clearings, providing opportunities for perching and foraging.